ahelias-astro/ahelias-astro.github.io/_pages/cv.md

 Publications
 ======
-[TONGS: A Treasury of Nearby Galaxy Surveys](https://iopscience.iop.org/article/10.1088/1538-3873/ad26a1) *Hannah S. Christie, Adrien Hélias, Matheus do Carmo Carvalho, and Pauline Barmby*
+[TONGS: A Treasury of Nearby Galaxy Surveys](https://iopscience.iop.org/article/10.1088/1538-3873/ad26a1)

+*Hannah S. Christie, Adrien Hélias, Matheus do Carmo Carvalho, Pauline Barmby*
 ***Publications of the Astronomical Society of the Pacific***, 19 March 2024

 [Statistical self-organization of an assembly of interacting walking drops in a confining potential](https://link.springer.com/article/10.1140/epje/s10189-023-00288-5)